dnlsngr/member_id/README.md

 - Spend more time on the Docker setup.
 This was the fastest possible Dockerfile generation, not utilizing any special permissions or build optimizations.
 This setup would also be aggressively useless in development without hot reloading set up.
 - Leverage better service management in production.
 To start with, we need to implement TLS (probably via certbot), an nginx layer, and something like gunicorn (or if we're going hard on the Docker deployment strategy, a more robust docker compose file).
 - Redis cacheing

-I'll also add a note that these requirements seemed a little unusual, and I would have loved the opportunity to workshop them with the team.